spirosbax/vim-mypy/README.md

 # vim-mypy

-Vim plugin for executing Python's optional static type checker [MyPy](http://mypy-lang.org/)
+Vim plugin for executing Python's optional static type checker [MyPy](http://mypy-lang.org/).
+This is a form of the [original](https://github.com/Integralist/vim-mypy) plugin by [Integralist](https://github.com/Integralist) made for maintenance purposes.

 ## Example